jagadeesh342/CMOS-inverter-layout/README.md

    - **Design Rule Checking (DRC):** Ensuring that the layout adheres to the specified design rules.
     <br>

-   - **Simulation:** Simulating the inverter design using a suitable simulator to verify its functionality.
+   - **Simulation:** Simulating the inverter and buffer design using a suitable simulator to verify its functionality.
     <br>